 - Parlays & Accumulators

 - Player & Championship Futures

 - Props & Exotics

 Michigan is one of a handful of states that require sportsbooks to use official league data in the grading of live wagers.
-This has been a controversial issue, with the leagues contending they are the only reliable source of real-time data while most industry observers and operators suggest this position is simply a ploy for underserved profit off the gaming industry.
+This has been a controversial issue, with the leagues contending they are the only reliable source of real-time data.
+Most industry observers and operators suggest this position is simply a ploy for underserved profit off the gaming industry.

-Michigan’s law includes a stipulation allowing sportsbooks to seek other sources of data when leagues don’t offer the service at a “commercially reasonable” cost.
+Michigan’s law allows sportsbooks to seek other sources of data when leagues don’t offer the service at a “commercially reasonable” cost.

 Michigan Sports Betting FAQs

 Yes.
 Retail and online sports betting has been legal in Michigan since 2020.